kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/07-Monitoring,-Logging-and-Runtime-Security/10-Use-Audit-Logs-to-monitor-access.md

   - **`omitStages`** Don't generate audit events for all requests in RequestReceived stage.

-  - **`namespace`** is an optional field –and if it is unspecified, the policy will consider objects across all namespaces whereever applicable.
+  - **`namespaces`** is an optional field and if it is unspecified, the policy will consider objects across all namespaces whereever applicable.

-  - **`verb`** field which decides the specific operations on the objects the policy needs to match.
+  - **`verbs`** field which decides the specific operations on the objects the policy needs to match.
 This field is optional as well, if it is not declared, every operation, such as create/update and delete will be logged by default.

   - **`resources`** within it,  we can specify multiple kubernetes objects under audit so it is an array of objects.

   - **`level`** field it can accept 4 different values.

-    - `None` implies that events will not be logged for this specific rule.
+    - **`None`** implies that events will not be logged for this specific rule.
 So in this case no events will be logged if the pod called web-app is deleted in the prod-namespace.

     - **`Metadata`** in this case if the event matches the rule –only the metadata such as the timestamp, user, resources, verbs e.t.cwill be logged.

-    - `Request` to get more details which will include the metadata as well as the request body.
+    - **`Request`** to get more details which will include the metadata as well as the request body.
 This is more verbose compared to the Metadata.

-    - `RequestResponse` to log the metadata, the request body as well as the response body.
+    - **`RequestResponse`** to log the metadata, the request body as well as the response body.